Town: Etymology

+Meaning

-In some cases, town is an alternative name for "city" or "village" (especially a larger village).
+In some cases, town is an alternative name for "city" or "village" (especially a small city or large village; and occasionally even hamlets).
 Sometimes, the word town is short for township.
 In general, today towns can be differentiated from townships, villages, or hamlets on the basis of their economic character, in that most of a town's population will tend to derive their living from manufacturing industry, commerce, and public services rather than primary sector industries such as agriculture or related activities.

-A place's population size is not a reliable determinant of urban character.
+A place's population size does not define its urban character.
 In many areas of the world, e.g. in India at least until recent times, a large village might contain several times as many people as a small town.
 In the United Kingdom, there are historical cities that are far smaller than the larger towns.

 The modern phenomenon of extensive suburban growth, satellite urban development, and migration of city dwellers to villages has further complicated the definition of towns, creating communities urban in their economic and cultural characteristics but lacking other characteristics of urban localities.

 Some forms of non-rural settlement, such as temporary mining locations, may be clearly non-rural, but have at best a questionable claim to be called a town.

 Towns often exist as distinct governmental units, with legally defined borders and some or all of the appurtenances of local government (e.g. a police force).
 In the United States these are referred to as "incorporated towns".
 In other cases the town lacks its own governance and is said to be "unincorporated".
-Note that the existence of an unincorporated town may be legally set out by other means, e.g. zoning districts.
+The existence of an unincorporated town may be legally set out by other means, e.g. zoning districts.
 In the case of some planned communities, the town exists legally in the form of covenants on the properties within the town.
-The United States Census identifies many census-designated places (CDPs) by the names of unincorporated towns which lie within them; however, those CDPs typically include rural and suburban areas and even surrounding villages and other towns.
+The United States census identifies many census-designated places (CDPs) by the names of unincorporated towns which lie within them; however, those CDPs typically include rural and suburban areas and even surrounding villages and other towns.

 The distinction between a town and a city similarly depends on the approach: a city may strictly be an administrative entity which has been granted that designation by law, but in informal usage, the term is also used to denote an urban locality of a particular size or importance: whereas a medieval city may have possessed as few as 10,000 inhabitants, today some consider an urban place of fewer than 100,000 as a town, even though there are many officially designated cities that are much smaller than that.